 This guide should help you through your decision process and allow you to determine what you would like to do since you no longer have a roommate.
 You have 4 available options:

-- You can sign to have your current room as a single and pay the extra amount.
+- You can sign to keep your current room as a single and pay the extra amount.

 - You can find a person to move into your room.
-(Your HD and RA often know when a person is un-happy with their current living situation or someone wanting a roommate.)
+(Your HD and RA often know when a person is unhappy with their current living situation or if someone wants a new roommate.)
 Person moving into your room will need to see a Hall Director to get permission to move into your room.

-- You can sign that you would like to have a roommate and allow University Housing to assign you a roommate or for another student to pick you as a roommate.
+- You can sign that you would like to have a roommate and allow University Housing to assign you a roommate or make it possible for another student to pick you as a roommate.

 If this is the option for you, go to the submission area at the bottom of this page.
 By choosing to have a single room you will stay in your current room and will not be assigned a roommate.
 If you choose to have your room as a single, it will be for the remainder of the academic year which ends in mid May.
 The cost of a single room will be pro-rated from the date of vacancy.
 The additional cost of a single room is $500.00 per semester.

 If you need assistance coming up with roommate options, you can check with your Hall Director and RA.
-A Hall Director can provide information about all the vacancies in other halls that are available to you.
+A Hall Director can provide information about vacancies in other halls as well.
 You can simply pick a room or you can go and meet the possible roommate and then decide.
 Once you have decided who is moving, the moving resident will need to see a Hall Director.
 Moves cannot take place without receiving permission from a Hall Director.